lindluni/actions-runner-manager/README.md

 **Notice**: Only users who are maintainers of a GitHub Team may use the Actions Runner Manager API's.

 When a user submits a valid GitHub API token to the Actions Runner Manager API's, the application first creates an authorized GitHub client using the users GitHub API token.
-The API then makes a single authenticated API call as the user to the `/user` GitHub API endpoint documented here: https://docs.github.com/en/rest/reference/users#get-the-authenticated-user
+The API then makes an authenticated API call as the user to the `/user` GitHub API endpoint documented here: https://docs.github.com/en/rest/reference/users#get-the-authenticated-user

 This call returns the GitHub Users object of which the only information retrieved is the users `login` property.
 This